chfrank-cgn/chfrank-cgn.github.io/gcp-cluster.md

 ## Variables

-Specific values, such as the Kubernetes version to use or the number of nodes, are defined as variables to make overall code maintenance easier:
+Specific values, such as the Kubernetes version to use or the number of nodes, are defined as variables in a separate file to make overall code maintenance easier:

 ```
 variable "k8version" {